Paul Hennicke: Nazi Party political career

 Hennicke met Adolf Hitler in April 1922 and joined the Nazi Party that month (membership number 36,492).
 As an early party member, he was a recipient of the Golden Party Badge.
 In 1925 he became a member of the Landtag of Thuringia and in 1927 he was elected as a City Councilor in Gotha.
 In 1933 after the Nazi seizure of power, he was named as a Thuringian Staatsrat (State Councilor).
-In November 1933 he was elected to the Reichstag from constituency 12, Thuringia, and would hold this seat until the fall of the Nazi regime.
+In November 1933, he was elected to the Reichstag from electoral constituency 12, (Thuringia), and would hold that seat until the fall of the Nazi regime.

 Hennicke joined the SS on 24 February 1929 with the rank of SS-Sturmbannführer (membership number 1,332).
 He served with the 8th SS-Standarte, based in Hirschberg.
 On 15 April 1931, he was promoted to SS-Standartenführer and became the first commander of the newly formed 14th SS-Standarte in Gotha.
 This was followed on 15 November 1933 by his becoming the first commander of SS-Abschnitt (District) XXVII, headquartered in Gotha (in Weimar after April 1938).
 During this time, he advanced steadily through the ranks, being promoted to SS-Oberführer on 9 November 1933, SS-Brigadeführer 20 April 1934 and SS-Gruppenführer on 30 January 1938.
 On 25 March 1938 he was named Police President of Weimar and would remain the chief of police in that city for four-and-a-half years.